rui314/lld/COFF/README.md

   section-based chunks know how to read relocation tables and how to apply them.

-* InputFile

-  InputFile is a superclass for file readers.
-We have a different subclasses for each input file type, such as regular object file, archive file, etc. They are responsible for creating SymbolBodies and Chunks.

 * SymbolTable

   SymbolTable is basically a hash table from strings to Symbols, with a logic to resolve symbol conflicts.
 It resolves conflicts by symbol type.
 For example, if we add Undefined and Defined symbols, the symbol table will keep the latter.
+If we add Undefined and CanBeDefined symbols, it will keep the latter.
 If we add CanBeDefined and Undefined, it will keep the former, but it will also trigger the CanBeDefined symbol to load the archive member to actually resolve the symbol.

+* OutputSection

+  OutputSection is a container of Chunks.
+A Chunk belong to at most one OutputSection.

+There are mainly three actors in this linker.

+* InputFile

+  InputFile is a superclass for file readers.
+We have a different subclasses for each input file type, such as regular object file, archive file, etc. They are responsible for creating and owning SymbolBodies and Chunks.

+* Writer

+  The writer is responsible for writing file headers and Chunks to a file.
+It creates OutputSections, put all Chunks into them, assign unique, non-overlapping addresses and file offsets to them, and then write them down to a file.

+* Driver

   The linking process is drived by the driver.
 The driver

   1. processes command line options,
   2. creates a symbol table,
   3. creates an InputFile for each input file and put all symbols in it into the symbol table,
   4. checks if there's no remaining undefined symbols,
   5. creates a writer,
   6. and passes the symbol table to the writer to write the result to a file.

 Performance
 -----------